-About 90 to 95% of the produced amount, preferably ferromanganese is used in the iron and steel industry
+About 90 to 95% of the produced amount, preferable ferromanganese is used in the iron and steel industry.

-- for deoxidizing and desulphuring iron and steel
+- For deoxidizing and desulphurizing iron and steel.

-- as nickel substitute in corrosion-proof stainless steels
+- As nickel substitute in corrosion-proof stainless steel.

 Nickel-manganese-strips and their applications

-- as packing rings in apparatus and plant engineering
+- Packing rings in apparatus and plant engineering.

-The metallic foils we offer are mainly produced from stainless steels, FeNi-alloys, nickel and nickel-alloys as well as copper-alloys.
+The metallic foils we offer are mainly produced from stainless steels, FeNi-alloys, nickel, and nickel alloys as well as copper-alloys.
 They are manufactured for special applications according to an individual customer’s requirements.

 The use of stainless steel foils includes precision gauge tapes, speech diaphragms, springs and spacers for thermopane glazing.
-An application of nickel foils are bursting disks as well as parts for medical equipment.
+An application of nickel foil is bursting disks as well as parts for medical equipment.
 Magnetic foils are used for cable shielding, capacitor parts as wells as parts for hearing aids.

 It is also possible to process precious metals (such as silver or silver solder) in foil form on a subcontract hire work basis.